-If you are zoned residential or rural residential, you need to apply for a kennel licence.
-A kennel licence is issued for a specific address, it states the maximum number of dogs that can be kept at the property and may have other conditions included.
-There is no fee for a kennel licence but each dog must be registered.
+Each resident of a property is allowed to keep up to two dogs without a kennel licence.
+If you are zoned residential or rural residential, you'll need to apply for a kennel licence if you want to keep more than two dogs over the age of three months.
+A kennel licence is issued for a specific address.
+It states the maximum number of dogs that can be kept at the property and may include other conditions.
+There is no fee for a kennel licence, but each dog must be registered.

-As part of the licence application, an animal service officer will visit the property to check that it is appropriate for the number and type of dogs that the applicant wishes to keep.
-They'll also check:
+As part of the licence application, an animal service officer will visit the property to check that it is appropriate for the number and type of dogs the applicant wishes to keep.

 - Your dogs haven’t been impounded in the past two years.